somphene/somphene.github.io/teaching/calculus-1/index.md

 * Learning Component (12% = 3% + 3% + 6%)
   - Quizzes (3%):
   - Team Homework (3%):
-  - Web homework (6%): Good practice of working together in a team and presenting necessary for any profession.
+  - Web homework (6%): prepwork and homework based on reading and video content provided to you.
+Good practice of working together in a team and presenting necessary for any profession.
 Penalty: Negative grade Exams contain at least one team homework look alike problem.

 * Assessment (88%)